Reddit is a weird and wonderful part of the internet.

 If you normally read about food, news, music, sports or any topic imaginable online, try to find it in Italian!

 You can use Reddit’s search feature to find subreddits or threads pertaining to something you’d be reading anyway, like video game news in Italian.
-This way, you give your Italian reading skills a workout!
+This way, you give your Italian reading skills a workout with native Italian text!
 (You can probably find cute animals in Italian posts, too.)

 That means you can find something on just about anything that interests you!
 Use flashcards, interactive subtitles, vocabulary lists and more to gain some confidence.
 Then check Reddit for your favorite topics.